The Lake District is becoming a real go-to for foodies who appreciate the locally sourced produce and traditional

 Image: Andrew Bowden (CC 2.0)

-Not a cake as such but more a slice of sugary heaven, the recipe for Kendal mint cake was allegedly made by accident by a confectioner back in 1869.
-During the process of making sweets in his factory, the mixture turned cloudy and rather than throw it away, he poured it into a tray and made it into a hard white cake.
+During the process of making sweets in his factory, the mixture turned cloudy and, rather than throw it away, he poured it into a tray and made it into a hard white cake.
 It is still made in Cumbria today by companies such as Quiggin’s and Romney’s, who both have factories in Kendal.
 Brilliant as a quick energy boost for climbers, its claim to fame is that it made it to the top of Everest with the explorer and mountaineer Sir Edmund Hillary in 1953.

-It is the way these lambs grow that gives their meat a sweeter fuller taste – they mature slowly due to the harsh climate on the upper fells where they graze unrestricted.
-The lamb is best from January to May and there are various butchers in the area that you can buy from.
-Herdwick Lamb Cobbler is a dish much enjoyed by Cumbrian fell farmers and you will find that many restaurants do their own version of this traditional recipe.
+It is the way these lambs grow that gives their meat a sweeter, fuller taste – they mature slowly due to the harsh climate on the upper fells where they graze unrestricted.
+The lamb is best from January to May and there are various butchers in the area that you can buy it from.
+Herdwick lamb cobbler is a dish much enjoyed by Cumbrian fell farmers and you will find that many restaurants do their own version of this traditional recipe.